denoland/docs/runtime/manual/node/migrate.md

 | `const add = require("./add_numbers");`    | `import add from "./add_numbers.js";`    |
 | `const { add } = require("./add_numbers")` | `import { add } from "./add_numbers.js"` |

-### Quick fix with VSCode
+### Quick fix with VS Code

-If you are using VSCode you can use the built-in feature to convert CommonJS to ES6 modules.
+If you are using VS Code, you can use its built-in feature to convert CommonJS to ES6 modules.
 Right-click on the `require` statement, or the lightbulb icon and select `Quick Fix` and then `Convert to ES module`.